Xiirf/tfm-powerup/README.md

 # Utilisation
 Once the installation and the launch are done, if it is not already done, the following applications must be installed: https://github.com/Xiirf/tfm-bpmn-to-trello and https://github.com/Xiirf/tfm-bpmn-to-trello-api in order to generate the Trello table.
 The PowerUp is active when you click on a card.
-In this case you will have a button that will appear in the menu on the right side of the map to automatically change the map.
+In this case you will have a button that will appear in the menu on the right side of the map to automatically change the map.<br/>
 ![alt text](https://i.imgur.com/An75qZP.png)

 # Other information